 Your First Appointment

 When you schedule an appointment at Swan Medical, you can rest assured that you’ll be welcomed into a warm, supporting environment, and on your way to restoring your pelvic health and well-being.
 We want to have the best understanding possible of your symptoms, so we ask that you complete a questionnaire, and if pertinent, keep a bladder diary in the days before your first appointment.
 When you arrive at our beautiful Los Gatos offices, you’ll begin your visit by consulting with one of Dr. Castillo’s caring Medical Assistants.
-She and Dr. Castillo will then perform a thorough examination.
+Dr. Castillo will then perform a thorough examination.
 Your comfort and concerns come first, so you’ll have plenty of time to address the issues that matter to you.
 Once Dr. Castillo has identified any urogynecological problems, he’ll be able to devise an effective treatment plan that is tailored to you.
 He’ll answer any questions you may have, and you’ll be given detailed information about your treatment and what to expect before, during, and after.
 To hear about how Dr. Castillo and his staff have helped other women, visit our testimonials page.

 The cost of your visits will vary depending on the issue needing attention and whether any additional testing is required.
 Our friendly staff will be happy to explain pricing and give you accurate estimates for any of the treatments you may be considering.
 Additionally, your health insurance may cover part or all of your treatment.
 Please bring your insurance card with you to your appointment.